The 5 Mile Ranger Run is back for 2018.

 In the military the score for Physical Fitness Tests moves along a sliding scale based on age and the number of repetitions in each exercise performed, i.e. a male who completes 77 Sit-ups in 2 minutes and is in the 27-31 year old age group would score 100 pts.
 Our scoring will work the same way across all aspects of the Ranger Run, Push-ups, Sit-ups, 5 Mile Run and Pull-ups.
 Keeping this in mind we are left with the possibility of a tie by over all number.
 Ties will be broken by comparing over all repetitions in each exercise.
 The process is completely objective.

-A new addition for 2017 is the bonus points available to a person who is able to complete more than the number required for their age/gender group to receive 100pts.
+Continuing for 2018 are the bonus point available to a person who is able to complete more than the number required for their age/gender group to receive 100pts.
 Using the same example as above, the male in the 27-31 doing 77 sit-ups in 2 minutes would receive 100 points in the sit-up portion of the race.
 With the bonus points, a competitor would receive 101pts for 78 sit-ups, 102pts for 79 sit-ups, 103 pts for 80 sit-ups etc, etc, etc. This process will be carried over to each exercise except the 5 mile run.

 Registering for the RangerRun is easy and we’ve provided a few ways to do so.
 Feel free to download the registration form and mail in your registration and payment.
 You can also visit Localraces.com to register online.
 The process is very secure and convenient.
 Or you can visit the RunAround in Joplin, MO to pick up, fill out, and drop off your registration form.